zowe/docs-site/docs/user-guide/configure-zowe-runtime.md

 - _users:zoweUser_ is the TSO user ID that the ZWESVSTC started task runs under.
 For the majority of installs, this will be IZUSVR, so enter IZUSVR as the value, and the script will give this user access to the `READ ZWES.IS FACILITY` class that allows Zowe to use the cross memory server.
 - _tssFacilityOwner_ - If you specify `auto` (which must be lower case), the result of running the command `id -u -n` will be used as the value.
 Otherwise, the given value will be used.
-- _users:stcUser_ is the user ID that the ZWEXMSTC and ZWESAUX started tasks will be run under.
+- _users:stcUser_ is the user ID that the ZWEXMSTC and ZWEXASTC started tasks will be run under.
 Enter the same value as the user ID that is running ZWESVSTC, so choose IZUSVR.
 - _users:stcUserUid_.
-This is the Unix user ID of the TSO user ID used to run the ZWEXMSTC and ZWESAUX started tasks.
+This is the Unix user ID of the TSO user ID used to run the ZWEXMSTC and ZWEXASTC started tasks.
 If the user ID is IZUSVR to see the Unix user ID enter the command `id IZUSVR` which will return the stcUserUid in the uid result.
 In the example below IZUSVR has a uid of 210, so `users:stcUserUid=210` should be entered.

     ```
    /:>id IZUSVR
    uid=210(IZUSVR) gid=202(IZUADMIN) groups=205(IZUSECAD)
     ```

-- _users:stcGroup_ is the user group that the ZWEXMSTC and ZWESAUX started tasks will be run under.
+- _users:stcGroup_ is the user group that the ZWEXMSTC and ZWEXASTC started tasks will be run under.
 Enter the same values as the user group that is running ZWESVSTC, so choose IZUADMIN.

 3. Add required PPT entries, grant the ZWESAUX user READ access, and if necessary configure an ICSF cryptographic services environment.